ebu/radiodns-manager/RadioVisServer/README.md

 ### RabbitMq

 #### RABBITMQ_LOOPBACK
-If set to true, don't use rabbitmq but just send messages back !
+If set to true, don't use rabbitmq, but just send messages back!
 (For debugging)

 #### RABBITMQ_HOST
 The RabbitMq host